nf-core/bamtofastq/docs/usage.md

 ### `--fasta`

-Use this option to indicate which reference genome FASTA file to use when decompressing CRAM files.
-It will only work if the reference genome FASTA file listed in the CRAM header is available (_e.g._ via HTTP/FTP or on the local file system).
-Otherwise, you will need to use the [`--fasta`](#--fasta) option.
-You can check which reference FASTA file is indicated in the CRAM header with the following command:
+When converting a CRAM file the fasta file specified in the CRAM header should be used to decompress the file.
+If that file is not available, you will need to specify an alternative path using the [`--fasta`](#--fasta) option.
+You can check which reference FASTA file should be used by inspecting the CRAM file with the following command:

 ```bash
 samtools view -H path/to/sample.cram | grep '@SQ'.